A Future with HOPE, a nonprofit organization

 We work with community residents, non-profit organizations, churches and local, state and federal agencies to assess damage and REPAIR homes, particularly for the elderly, disabled and low income whose insurance and other agency support does not cover all of the damages.
 We will utilize more than 20,000 trained volunteers under the supervision of professionals to repair 300-500 homes.

-To learn more about A Future with Hope, visit their website at www.afuturewithhope.org.
+Click here to learn more about A Future with Hope

 A Future With Hope Case Statement in PDF format: [PDF]